 Bonhoeffer rejects, as a defining trait of a Jew, their race, kind, or history.
 The only thing which is special about the Jews is their inheritance of the Old Testament promises of God to “Israel according to the flesh” to save them through faith in the Messiah, that is all.

 Thus the defining characteristic of the Jew in salvation history is the inheritance of the promise of God to the Jews to bring them to salvation, a promise made in the Old Testament and fulfilled in the New Testament with the appearing of the Messiah.
-It is this promise to bring the Jews to salvation in the Messiah, and the signs of the Old Testament which marks this promise (circumcision, etc), which alone characterises the Jews and nothing else, not race or history.
+It is this promise to bring the Jews to salvation in the Messiah, and the signs of the Old Testament which marks this promise (circumcision, etc), and their descend “according to the flesh”, which alone characterises the Jews and nothing else, not race or history.

 This is not to say that Gentiles do not receive the promises of the Old Testament to the Jews.
 Gentiles do receive the Old Testament promise, not through physical descend or inheritance, but through the proclamation of the Gospel of Jesus Christ, who fulfils the promise of the Old Testament and extends its benefits to the Gentile Christians through faith alone in him.